 Chambre d’hôtes

-La Fuite en Égypte (three rooms, seven people)
+La Fuite en Égypte (3 rooms, 7 people)

-Chez Dan et Véro (three rooms, six people)
+Chez Dan et Véro (3 rooms, 6 people)

 Gîtes